tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 Those measures are the product of successful deterrence, which requires the red lines already to be in place.

 Beneath all four: deterrence depends on observability, attribution, and shared understanding of what constitutes a trigger.
-AI sabotage, as described throughout this section, is designed to evade all three.
+AI sabotage is designed to evade all three.
 A poisoned model looks like bad training data.
 An extracted model looks like legitimate API use.
 Without observable thresholds, credible attribution, and agreed triggers, MAIM remains a posture rather than a mechanism.